pyrddlgym-project/pyRDDLGym/docs/start.rst

 Interacting with the Environment
 ----------------------------
-pyRDDLGym is build on Gym as so implements the classic “agent-environment loop”.
+pyRDDLGym is build on Gym as so implements the classic agent-environment loop.
 The infrastructure comes with two simple agents:

 - **NoOpAgent** - which allows the environment to evolve according to the default behavior as specified in the RDDL file.
-- **RandomAgent** - which sends a rendom action according to the env.action_space and the maximum number of allowed concurrent actions as specified in the RDDL file.
+- **RandomAgent** - which sends a random action according to the env.action_space and the maximum number of allowed concurrent actions as specified in the RDDL file.

 Using a pre existing agent, or using of of your own is as simple as: